Collaborative opportunities

 Further developing outcomes theory

 • Further developing outcomes theory as a generalizable theory that can be used to conceptualize any type of outcomes system.
 An outcomes system is any system for identifying, prioritizing, aligning, measuring outcomes, implementing action, attributing change, setting accountabilities or assessing impact in any setting.
 This makes outcomes theory a general meso-level theory that can apply to human and AI organizations, initiatives and agents.
+See the theory page.

 • Exploring the use of category theory or other mathematical approaches to mathematize outcomes theory.
 This would enable formal specification of its principles, ensure internal consistency of the principles within it and possibly identify new principles that logically follow from the current outcomes theory principles.